Nobody Likes to Be Labeled — Especially Your Dog

-The Upside of Labeling Dog Behavior
+The Pros of Labeling Dog Behavior

 It’s not surprising that we want to label dogs’ behavior issues: It matches the system we use for people.
-In the realm of human health care, labels are necessary because billing codes are required for insurance coverage of both treatment and medications.
+In the realm of human health care, labels are necessary, because billing codes are required for insurance coverage of both treatment and medications.

-The Downside of Labeling Dog Behavior
+The Cons of Labeling Dog Behavior

 On the other hand, describing the behavior in detail lends an accuracy to the situation that labels sometime obscure.
 Indeed, labeling dog behavior can often lead to mislabeling, which interferes with arriving at an appropriate response to the problem, whatever the problem turns out to be.

 For example, every year, multiple clients seek my help with separation anxiety because they have been told (erroneously) that their dog suffers from it.
-The dog may be showing behaviors often associated with separation anxiety — including excessive barking, eliminating indoors, or destructive chewing — but the real problem can often be revealed with a thorough description of the dog’s behavior before, during, and after the guardian’s departure.

 He guarded toys, food, sleeping spaces, and anything he considered of value, including Lila.
 He was not her brave protector, but an insecure dog who considered her to be the best bone in the world, and he was not going to let someone else have her.
-Mislabeling Banjo’s behavior as “protectiveness” rather than of “possessiveness” hindered attempts to change this behavior, and interfered with Lila’s understanding of who Banjo was.
+Mislabeling Banjo’s behavior as “protectiveness” rather than of “possessiveness” hindered attempts to change this behavior and interfered with Lila’s understanding of who Banjo was.

 (Mis)labeling Dog Behavior May Lead to Unnecessary Shame

 If people understand that dogs are barking, growling, or biting because they are desperate to increase the distance between themselves and whatever scares them (i.e., other dogs, people, trash cans, bicycles) and will only stop if we can help them overcome their fears, there’s less judgment and more hope.
-Focusing on the behavior itself — what the dog does— and discussing the motivation behind it avoids problems that can arise with simply labeling the behavior.
+Focusing on the behavior itself — what the dog does— and discussing the motivation behind it avoids problems that can come up with simply labeling the behavior.